therealozp/class-notes/comp arch/performance.md

 $$\text{performance} = \frac{1}{\text{execution time}}$$
 when we say *X is N times faster than y*, then:
 - performance of X is 5 times **better** than Y
-- execution time of Y is 5 times **longer** than X
+- execution time of X is 5 times **shorter** than Y

 ### million instructions per second
-a measurement of program execution speed based on millions of instructions executed. **faster computer = bigger MIPS**
+a measurement of program execution speed based on millions of instructions executed. generally **faster computer = bigger MIPS**

 however, MIPs does not account for:
 - differences in ISA
 - differences in instruction complexity

+however, bigger MIPS not necessarily translates to **faster**, because the complexity of instructions can be very different.
 $$
 \text{MIPS} = \frac{\text{instruction count}}{\text{execution time} \times 10^6}
 $$